 inscribed on the outside wall the bronze container from Shin dynasty (A.D.
 8-23) in the National Palace Museum collections.

 This octagon-shape container is broader on the upper part and narrower on the lower part.
 The lid of the vase has an open octagon-shaped tub.
 It is broader on the upper part and narrower on the lower part of the tub.
 There is a negative thunder motif between two thicker negative lines on the lower part of the lid.
 The same design also appears on the upper and lower parts of the main container.
 The four narrowest surfaces have inscriptions with negative lines.
 The two narrow surfaces have low relief phoenix motif.
 The two broader surfaces have low relief dragon motif.
-The design of the dragon has featured the fairy tale of King of sea dragon with the motif of seahorse appears on the wings.
+The design of the dragon has featured the fairy tale of King of the sea dragon with the motif of seahorse appears on the wings.
 The motifs of this container are picturesque with elegant lines and a dexterous carving technique.
 It is reasonable to believe that this container is from the imperial palace of the Shin dynasty.
 The item is made of high-quality white jade with evidence of diffusive markings, additive crystal, and dissolved pits.
 The Shin dynasty is lasts only for a short period of fifteen years (from A.D.
 8 to A.D.23), the artifact from its imperial palace is extremely rare.
 In addition, the inscriptions on it have recorded the history of the ancient Chinese measurement system.
 It is no doubt that this container is important for its artistic value and historic value.